peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 With single node configuration testing completed and verified, we can move on to validating network connections in node pairs.
 All the tests described in this guide must be run between two nodes in a client-server relationship.
 Both nodes must be configured and verified per the :doc:`Single node configuration guide<single-node-config>` before running any node-to-node performance tests.

+.. _Multinode-Prerequisites:

 Prerequisites
 =============

 Before following the steps in this guide, ensure you have performed these actions first:

-* Install all required sofware for MPI in the `ROCm documentation <https://rocm.docs.amd.com/en/latest/how-to/gpu-enabled-mpi.html>`_.
+* Install all required software for MPI in the `ROCm documentation <https://rocm.docs.amd.com/en/latest/how-to/gpu-enabled-mpi.html>`_.

   * Specifically, follow the installation instructions for Open MPI, OSU benchmarks, and collective operations.